core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 <!-- Section 4.2 of {{RFC7390}} has the original content -->

 A CoAP node that is an IP host (i.e., not an IP router) may be unaware of the specific IP multicast routing/forwarding protocol being used in its network.
 When such a node needs to join a specific (CoAP) multicast group, the application process would typically subscribe to the particular IP multicast group via an API method of the IP stack on the node.
-Then the IP stack would execute a particular (e.g. default) method to communicate its subscription to on-link IP (multicast) routers.
+Then the IP stack would execute a particular (e.g., default) method to communicate its subscription to on-link IP (multicast) routers.

-The MLDv2 protocol {{RFC3810}} is the standard IPv6 method to communicate multicast subscriptions, when other methods are not defined.
+The Multicast Listener Discovery Version 2 (MLDv2) protocol {{RFC3810}} is the standard IPv6 method to communicate multicast subscriptions, when other methods are not defined.
 The CoAP server nodes then act in the role of MLD Multicast Address Listener.
 MLDv2 uses link-local communication between Listeners and IP multicast routers.
 Constrained IPv6 networks such as ones implementing either RPL (see {{sec-rpl}}) or MPL (see {{sec-mpl}}) typically do not support MLDv2 as they have their own mechanisms defined for subscribing to multicast groups.

-The IGMPv3 protocol {{RFC3376}} is the standard IPv4 method to signal multicast group subscriptions.
+The Internet Group Management Protocol Version 3 (IGMPv3) protocol {{RFC3376}} is the standard IPv4 method to signal multicast group subscriptions.
 This SHOULD be used by members of a CoAP group to subscribe to its multicast IPv4 address on IPv4 networks unless another method is defined for the network interface/technology used.

 The guidelines from {{RFC6636}} on the tuning of MLD for mobile and wireless networks may be useful when implementing MLD in constrained networks.

 ### RPL ### {#sec-rpl}
 <!-- see Section 4.3 of {{RFC7390}} for original content -->

-RPL {{RFC6550}} is an IPv6 based routing protocol suitable for low-power, lossy networks (LLNs).
+IPv6 Routing Protocol for Low-Power and Lossy Networks (RPL) {{RFC6550}} is an IPv6 based routing protocol suitable for low-power, lossy networks (LLNs).
 In such a context, CoAP is often used as an application protocol.

 If only RPL is used in a network for routing and its optional multicast support is disabled, there will be no IP multicast routing available.
 Any IPv6 multicast packets in this case will not propagate beyond a single hop (to direct neighbors in the LLN).
 This implies that any CoAP group request will be delivered to link-local nodes only, for any scope value >= 2 used in the IPv6 destination address.